Mukesh20120/Assignment/README.md

 4.run "npm install" in root directory and in frontend directory

-5.In root directory run cmd "npm run dev" to start the project :)
+5.In root directory run cmd "npm run dev" to start the project

+6.first time login will create user the first user will be staff/admin

+7.second time login will create student/user

+8.now you can login in :)